George Ivașcu: Final years and death

-Ivașcu died in Bucharest on June 21, 1988, one and a half years before the anti-communist Revolution.
-In an obituary piece written by Coroiu, he is referred to as "the greatest Romanian journalist of the postwar era."
-By July 2006, on Ivașcu's 95th anniversary, Coroiu noted that "there is yet no reason why I should revise that claim".
-Already in July 1988, Ivașcu's colleagues at România Literară were taking steps toward political independence.
+Legacy

+Upon hearing the news of Ivașcu's death, Lovinescu recorded her feelings: "That's getting to be a catastrophe: they'll now use this to their advantage, by naming another director—and liquidating the team of [regime] critics at România Literară."
+However, already in July 1988, Ivașcu's colleagues on that editorial staff were taking steps toward political independence.
 A Securitate note on the period reported that Manolescu and Iorgulescu, together with Ion Bogdan Lefter and other writers, were seeking to commit the magazine to pure aestheticism and "reduce the political content", "as the late director would have wanted it".
-In early 1990, Voichița Ivașcu signed off parts of her father's book collection to the Central University Library, which had been set ablaze during the Revolution.
-Alongside Blandiana, Dinescu, Manolescu, Geo Bogza, Gabriel Dimisianu, Marin Sorescu and others, she also signed her name to an open letter asking the Attorney General not to prosecute communist politician Gogu Rădulescu, whom they described as a protector of the "distinguished intellectuals, some of them dissidents".
+Liberalization efforts were rendered moot by the Revolution.
+In early 1990, Voichița Ivașcu signed off parts of her father's book collection to the Central University Library, which had been set ablaze during the revolutionary street battles.
+Alongside Blandiana, Dinescu, Manolescu, Geo Bogza, Gabriel Dimisianu, Marin Sorescu and others, she also signed her name to an open letter asking the Attorney General not to prosecute Gogu Rădulescu, whom they described as a protector of the "distinguished intellectuals, some of them dissidents".
 Returning to Romania some years after these events, she donated many other of her father's belongings to the Pârvan Centennial Museum of Bârlad.

 The Revolution also allowed Ivașcu's work to be critically reassessed.
 In July 1990, journalist Bedros Horasangian included Ivașcu among the "great masters of the trade"—with Brunea-Fox, Cocea, Mircea Grigorescu, Tudor Teodorescu-Braniște, and Ion Vinea.
 He noted that history would eventually show Ivașcu's cultural magazines, however tinged by "official propaganda", as "nuclei which coagulated Romanian spirituality in its quest for survival."
-This view was contrasted by the anti-communist polemicist Paul Goma, who, in 1999, called Manolescu a disciple of "Ivașcu, [who was] a prison snitch, a brigadier at Glasul Patriei, that organ of the Securitate [...] which forced survivors of prisons to crucify themselves on its shameful, lamentable pages".
+This view was contrasted by the anti-communist polemicist Paul Goma.
+In 1999, Goma called Manolescu a disciple of "Ivașcu, [who was] a prison snitch, a brigadier at Glasul Patriei, that organ of the Securitate [...] which forced survivors of prisons to crucify themselves on its shameful, lamentable pages".
 In his 2008 book of memoirs, Dimisianu, who had served as România Literară's chief editor from 1990, made a conscious effort to restore Ivașcu's good standing in cultural memory.
 As Dimisianu argues, "only saints can be said to have done only good things".
 In a 2015 retrospective, Ceaușescu opponent Gabriel Andreescu proposed that it was "not at all surprising" for Ivașcu, Manolescu, and others to have "taken at one time or another the pill of compromises."
 This is because "culture is, by definition, 'creation that is shared', and therefore creation that is built, that is fashioned, by and through communication."
-Zilber's posthumous memoirs of life in prison were ultimately published in 1991.
+Belu Zilber's posthumous memoirs of life in prison were ultimately published in 1991.
 As acknowledged by editor G. Brătescu, some of the passages relating to Ivașcu had to be cut out from the printed version, in order to avert bitter controversies.